opeolluwa/xorm/README.md

 # x-orm
-Simplistic ORM for Rust with Asynchronous API's
+Simplistic and asynchronous  ORM for Rust